moglichkeit/rock-paper-scissors/README.md

 # rock-papper-scissors
 Okay, just another training project.
-The game "rock-paper-scissors", which works in the console, but this is for now.
-I'll be back to make the user interface.
-For launch type "game();" in to console;
+The game "rock-paper-scissors" with simple UI.
+Later, a beautiful design will be made, but only when I learn how to make it.